cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 have type `Bytes` and are treated as opaque byte strings.
 This is because these values must be transmitted between parties over a network.

-> OPEN ISSUE: It might be cleaner to define a type for each value, then have
+> OPEN ISSUE It might be cleaner to define a type for each value, then have that
-> that type implement an encoding where necessary.
-This way each method
+> type implement an encoding where necessary.
+This way each method parameter has
-> parameter has a meaningful type hint.
+> a meaningful type hint.
 See issue#58.

 ## Sharding {#sec-daf-shard}